brikrey67/ruby-oop/readme.md

 # "Ginny"
 ```

-By defining a getter method with the same name as the property being retreived, we can make our initial attempt at reading the variable (`harry.firstname`) work:
+By defining a getter method with the same name as the property being retrieved, we can make our initial attempt at reading the variable (`harry.firstname`) work:

 ```ruby
 class User